Program Requirements

 - In rare cases, and with preapproval from both Economics and Computer Science, majors may receive 3 units of major credit for an elective outside of those listed above.
 Students must receive preapproval for such a course before enrollment, and approval will only be granted for courses that are in the spirit of the joint major.

 - No credit is awarded in the major from the AP Microeconomics exam or the AP Macroeconomics exam.
-Students who have a score of 5 on the corresponding AP exam may elect to bypass ECON 1501 and/or ECON 1502, but any bypassed units must be made up with preapproved elective credit in Economics or Computer Science.
+Students who have a score of 5 on the corresponding AP exam may elect to bypass ECON 1501 Introduction to Microeconomics and/or ECON 1502 Introduction to Macroeconomics, but any bypassed units must be made up with preapproved elective credit in Economics or Computer Science.
 In Economics, this preapproved elective credit may be at the 3000 or 4000 level.

 - Please refer to Arts & Sciences' Policies & Procedures for more information about credit for test scores and college credit prior to matriculation to Washington University.